jonnylee777/Optimal-ish-2048/experiment_results.md

 ---

-## Phase five — rebuilding the measurement, and the result it produced
+## Phase five — rebuilding the measurement, and the result it produced:

-### What was wrong with the measurement
+### What was wrong with the measurement:

 **Sample sizes were far too small.** Every phase-four decision rested on 60 games.
 Re-running the same comparisons with 10,000 games at one move ahead